chainflip-io/chainflip-backend/api/bin/chainflip-ingress-egress-tracker/README.md

 # About

-Ingress-Egress Tracker observes events on external blockchains (ETH, DOT) and provides a way for client applications to subscribe and receive these events via a WebSocket subscription.
-For BTC, the tracker exposes a separate RPC call to query transactions in the mempool.
+Ingress-Egress Tracker observes events on external blockchains (ETH, DOT, BTC) and provides a way for client applications to subscribe and receive these events via a WebSocket subscription.
+For BTC, the tracker exposes a separate RPC call to query transactions in the mempool in addition to the
+WebSocket subscription.

 # Setup

-The tracker will start an rpc server on 0.0.0.0:13337 (at the moment this cannot be configured).
+The tracker will start an RPC server on 0.0.0.0:13337 (at the moment this cannot be configured).
 When working with a "localnet" (e.g. for development purposes), no extra configuration is necessary: `./chainflip-ingress-egress-tracker`.
 The default configuration can be overwritten with the following env variables: